mzywj2/Thesis-Project/README.md

 ## Input VCF file which contains the populations required in the PCA:
 * 4dg_s1to6_bi_best_snps_pruned.ann.vcf

+In this VCF the relevant tetraploid populations that will be extracted and compared against 26 other diploid populations (145 individual samples) are:
+* LNL Population - LNL_8
+* ERS Population - ERS_2
+* TRO Population - TRO_5
+* ROT Population - ROT_7
+* FTW Population - FTW_3

 ## Dependencies:
 * Bcftools: Version 1.20